dniel/blogr-pve/README.md

 #### Download and install pfSense >2.3.1-RELEASE-p5
 * create a linux vm in proxmox, install pfsense.
 * assign all virtual ethernet devices from proxmox to the qemu linux container.
-* configure two new interfaces in pfsense, DMZ and INTRA on two new subnets.
+* create two interfaces in pfsense, DMZ and INTRA on two new subnets.

 ## What pve affects